nablarch/nablarch-document/en/application_framework/application_framework/blank_project/setup_blankProject/setup_Jbatch.rst

 =========================================================
-Initial setup of JSR352-compliant Batch Project
+Initial Setup of JSR352-compliant Batch Project
 =========================================================

 The following is configured in the initial setup of JSR352-compliant batch project: